OST Vs PST | Differences Between OST and PST Files

 Now it’s time to know what is difference between OST and PST in Outlook.

-OST vs PST
+OST vs PST: major differences

 • OST files allow users to work offline even in the absence of a connection with the exchange server.
-After the connection restores, it synchronizes itself with the Exchange Server mailboxes.
+After the connection restored, it synchronizes itself with the Exchange Server mailboxes.
 This file keeps copies of items that are saved on the email server.

 • PST file is importable and can be easily accessed through any Outlook profile.
+But it uses the CRC32 algorithm to secure PST files with a password.

 • OST synchronizes automatically and appears on the server without requiring any downloading.